cheyannehb/maven_analytics_projects/README.md

 # sql_projects
-SQL Projects using source data provided by Maven Analytics.
+SQL and visualization project using source data provided by Maven Analytics.